-- Zika virus serologic testing is NOT recommended for symptomatic or asymptomatic pregnant women. - Zika virus IgM testing should be performed on maternal serum for pregnant women who have a fetus with prenatal ultrasound findings consistent with congenital Zika virus infection who live in or traveled to areas with a risk of Zika during pregnancy or had potential sexual exposure to a partner who lives in or traveled to an area with risk of Zika. - Zika virus testing should NOT be performed as part of preconception screening. - Zika testing is NOT currently recommended for symptomatic non-pregnant patients based on the current epidemiology of these viruses.
+• Zika virus serologic testing is NOT recommended for symptomatic or asymptomatic pregnant individuals with a female reproductive system.

+- Zika virus IgM testing should be performed on maternal serum for pregnant individuals with a female reproductive system who have a fetus with prenatal ultrasound findings consistent with congenital Zika virus infection who live in or traveled to areas with a risk of Zika during pregnancy or had potential sexual exposure to a partner who lives in or traveled to an area with risk of Zika. - Zika virus testing should NOT be performed as part of preconception screening. - Zika testing is NOT currently recommended for symptomatic non-pregnant patients based on the current epidemiology of these viruses.